How to Plan the Perfect Holiday Marketing Campaign (+ Free Checklist!)

-The holiday marketing season is just around the corner, so if you haven’t started to plan your holiday marketing campaign yet, NOW is the time!
+The holiday marketing season is just around the corner, so if you haven’t started to plan your campaign yet, now is the time to get started!

-Between Thanksgiving, Christmas, Black Friday, and the rest of the winter holidays, this is the busiest (and most important!) time of the whole year, especially if you work in retail or ecommerce.
+The winter holidays are the busiest (and most important!) time of the whole year, especially if you work in retail or e-commerce.

-To help you stay organized and calm this year, we created a holiday marketing campaign checklist to guide you through every step of your holiday campaign!
+To help you stay organized this year, we created a holiday marketing campaign checklist (and a free downloadable worksheet!) to guide you through every step of your holiday campaign:

-Holiday Marketing Step #1: Decide On Your Creative Concept
+Holiday Marketing Campaign Step #1: Decide On Your Creative Concept

 Not sure where to start?
 Take a moment and answer these questions: